Sheshadrinath/url-shortner/README.md

 # Roadmap
 Currently this application uses the static mapping as you can see in the mapping.json file.
 But in coming days, we will be providing support to:
+- [ ] Unit test cases will be added.
 - [ ] To add mapping by providing the user interface where user can add/edit/remove mappings.
 This will avoid user to manipulate the JSON mapping file manually.
 - [ ] We will also provide support to fetch the mappings from cache server (both internal or external) too if configured.
 - [ ] Time-based mappings